 Many people recommend against buying boxing gloves online, but to be completely truthful, the best boxing gloves that I’ve used in the past have all been purchased online.
 The reason why buying online is much easier these days is because stores like Amazon have amazing return policies in place so that you as a customer feel safe purchasing from them.
 Buying your boxing gloves online also gives you much more options to choose from and can even cut the price nearly in half.
 I live in an area where we don’t have many options outside of the typical “cheaply made” boxing gloves.
 Not only do you have more options, you’re also able to find much better deals online when shopping for boxing gloves.

 What Type of Boxing Gloves Do I Need?

 The type of boxing gloves you need all depend on the type of training you do.
 If you’re looking for a pair of gloves to spar with, then you’re probably going to want a pair that weigh 16 to 18 ounces and have extra padding.
 On the contrary, depending on what weight class you compete in, you’re probably going to need a pair of gloves that are 8 to 10 ounces for competing.
-Although it might not seem like it, that is a huge size different in gloves, which is why it’s important to know exactly what type of gloves you need before purchasing.
+Although it might not seem like it, that is a huge size different in gloves, which is why it’s important to know exactly what type and weight of gloves you need before purchasing.